JoeManto/OIT-CX/Standards/TestingStandards.md

 # Testing Standards for OIT-CX
+The following guidelines and standards below will explain how, when, and where Server tests and React Component tests are conducted using Jest and React testing library.
 ## Unit Testing

 Unit Tests need to be conducted for every finish React component and every function should ideally should have a Jest test associated to it.

 #### Unit Testing with Jest
 -   All tests need to be in the directory named `__tests__`